cmpute/pcl.py/README.md

 cloud = pcl.PointCloud([(1,2,3), (4,5,6)])
 centroid = np.mean(cloud.xyz, axis=0)
 ```

+Please check test codes for more usage examples

 ## Common failure
 `pcl.PointCloud(...).xyz`: This will return uninitialized memory.
 This is a known issue but I don't know how to fix it...